 Potential courses include (3-unit Lecture format unless noted otherwise):

 Advanced elective course work must be approved by the department.
 While the study of hydrology and water resources is interdisciplinary in nature, not all crosslisted courses may be used in the Master's Plan of Study.
 (Crosslisted courses are those in which HWR is not the home department, i.e. course instructors reside in another department.)
 The majority of course work must be completed with primary HWR department faculty members.

-(a) Enrollment in HWRS 695A section 001 for one semester.
-This unit is not included in Master's Plan of Study.
+Enrollment in HWRS 595A section 001, the department's weekly colloquium, for a minimum of one semester.
+These units are not included in Master's Plan of Study.

 A final oral examination with the thesis director and two other approved faculty members is required.
 While the initial presentation may be open to the public (at the discretion of the student and his or her committee members), the examination by faculty committee, or defense of thesis, is closed.

 Electronic submission of the Master's Thesis to the Graduate College and archival with ProQuest UMI is required.
 The department does not maintain a separate archive, although members of the student's faculty committee may request a copy of the manuscript.